logisim-evolution/logisim-evolution/docs/developers.md

 ./gradlew shadowJar
 ```

-which will create `logisim-evolution-<version>-all.jar` in `build/libs/` folder.
+which will create `logisim-evolution-<version>-all.jar` in `build/libs/`.
 To use this package
-you need any Java runtime environments (JRE or JDK) v11 or newer, and then type:
+you need any Java runtime environment (JRE or JDK) v11 or newer, and then type:

 ```bash
 java -jar logisim-evolution-<version>-all.jar
 ```

 You can also generate a platform-specific installer, which gets saved in `build/dist`.
-This feature requires using OpenJDK 14 or
+This feature requires using JDK or OpenJDK 14 or
 newer.
-Packages can be built by running `jpackage` task:
+Packages can be built by running the `jpackage` task:

 ```bash
 ./gradlew jpackage